-During the period of July 1, 2014 through December 31, 2014, LAWA's environmental monitor and LAWA management took enforcement actions for violations of the delivery curfew restrictions.
-On at least occasion, LAWA levied a fine against the company cited for the curfew violation.
+During the period of July 1, 2015 through December 31, 2015, LAWA's environmental monitor and LAWA management took enforcement actions for violations of the delivery curfew restrictions.
+On more than one occasion LAWA levied a fine against the company cited for the curfew violation.
 The amount of the fine(s) was not disclosed.